 3. Practice Mindfulness

 Anxiety is predominantly caused by the mind.
 The stories you create in your head are usually false perceptions.
-And because society is designed to make you have negative thoughts, they act as self-depreciating values which makes your anxiety worsen as you get older.
+And because society is designed to make you have negative thoughts that act as self-deprecating values, your anxiety gets worse as you get older.